dilshankarunarathne/design-patterns/README.md

 # Design Patterns

 ### What are design patterns ?
-They are an elegant solution to a repeating problem
+They are an elegant solution to a repeating problem in software design.